Heroic-Games-Launcher/heroic-themes/README.md

 Setup Heroic to look for custom themes:

 1. Create a new folder, like "Heroic Themes", which is going to hold `.css` files of the themes.
-2. In Heroic, go to **Accessibility**
+2. In Heroic, go to **Accessibility**.
 3. Under _Custom Themes Path_, click on the folder icon.
 4. Navigate to the path where you've created the folder and select the folder.

 Now, you just need add the `.css` files of themes to this folder.
 You can explore the different themes in the repository.

 1. Choose a theme's folder.
-2. Select _theme_name.css_ present in the folder
+2. Select _theme_name.css_ present in the folder.
-3. Click **Raw**
+3. Click **Raw**.
-4. Save the file to the folder you created above.
+4. Save the file to the folder you've setup.
 For example, just right-click and choose "Save" from the context menu.

 Repeat the above steps for any theme.

-Heroic should now show the newly added custom themes under _Select Theme_ in **Accessibility**.
+Heroic should now show the newly added custom themes under _Select Theme_ in **Accessibility**!

 ## For Contributers
 Share custom-made themes for Heroic using CSS.